 I don’t look like other candidates.
 I don’t act like other candidates.

-I am a geek, a gamer, and I’m obsessed with public policy.
+I am a geek and I’m obsessed with public policy.
 Not talking points, policy: the stuff that really matters, and how it gets done.
 I have never wanted to run for public office, and I still don’t.
 But I am because I believe, after everything I’ve seen over the last few years, that Phoenix is at a tipping point.
 The sensible, forward-thinking politicians of the past have been replaced by reactionary ideologues who are more interested in advancing their careers than improving your lives.
 They are working hard every day to turn Phoenix into San Francisco; pushing the same massive array of failed but compassionate-sounding ideas that are ruining lives and driving hundreds of thousands of people to leave California, many to come here.

 It doesn’t have to be like that.
 We can be compassionate, and protect our most vulnerable citizens, without destroying the lives of everyone else.
 We can have great public transportation, and great streets.
 We can take real steps to combat our rising temperatures, without gutting our economy.
 We can have the best of all worlds – and isn’t that the idea at the very heart of our city?
 Our city was raised from the dusty desert as a shining example of what could be, and still can.